emastra/typescript-react-chat/README.md

 ## React Chat

-React chat is a modern chat based on React and Node.js
+React chat is a socket.io based chat interface built on React and Node.js

 ### How to run it